therealnicoroshi/modlist/README.md

    2. Disable Reshade or remove it entirely.
 This will lose very little visual enhancement but help the frame rate quite a bit.

-   3. Turn the settings on the effects in ENB tolow or medium (default is high/Very high).
+   3. Turn the settings on the effects in ENB to low or medium (default is high/Very high).
 These are in the left pane when you open ENB and can be seen when expanding each effect individually.

    4. Run at a lower resolution.